nextguyover/Confab-Docs/docs/development/index.md

 ### 3. First Login

 1. Navigate to the frontend dev server URL (Default is `http://localhost:5173/`)
 1. Since current location has not yet been initialised, Confab will display an error.
-Ignore this and click "Go to login" in the top right of the widget
+Ignore this and click "Go to login" in the top right of the widget.
 1. Enter the email that you entered under `UserRoles:Admin` previously
 1. Since SMTP probably hasn't been configured yet, you can instead find the login code printed out to the Confab console.
-Use this to login
+Use this to login.
-1. Once successfully logged in, open the Admin Panel and initialise commenting at the current location
+1. Once successfully logged in, open the Admin Panel and initialise commenting at the current location.

 ## Building Confab